Skip to main content

 What is the Boise contractor registration bond?

 The City of Boise requires contractors to register and post a $25,000 surety bond before performing construction work within city limits.
 Registration must be renewed annually.
 Both general contractors and specialty contractors need Boise registration if working within the city.
+This is separate from any state-level trade bond through DOPL.

 How much do Idaho contractor bonds cost?

 Costs depend on the bond amount and your credit.
 A $2,000 trade bond costs $20-$200 per year.
 A $10,000 Nampa municipal bond costs $100-$400.
 A $25,000 Boise bond costs $250-$1,000 per year.
 Contractors with excellent credit often qualify for rates as low as 1-2% of the bond amount.
+See our surety bond cost guide for detailed pricing breakdowns.

 Do I need both state and municipal bonds in Idaho?